benguillet/dotfiles/README.md

 ## dot-files
-A small compilation and backup of my dot files on Mac OS X 10.9.
+A small compilation and backup of my dot files on OS X 10.9.

 It includes:
-* ZSH + oh-my-zsh + custom theme
+* Zsh + oh-my-zsh
-* My Vim setup (plugins are managed with vundle)
+* My Vim setup (plugins are managed with Vundle)
-* My tmux setup
+* My Tmux setup
-* My git setup
+* My Git setup
 * and more...

 ### Railscasts theme